eclipse-kura/kura/README.md

 The simplest way to start developing on Eclipse Kura is to use an [Eclipse Installer](https://www.eclipse.org/downloads/) based setup.
 A detailed installation and setup guide is available on the [official documentation](http://eclipse.github.io/kura/dev/kura-setup.html).
 Here you'll find a brief explaination of the required steps.

 To correctly setup the environment, proceed as follows:
-- Install a jdk-8 distribution like [Eclipse Temurin](https://adoptium.net/temurin/releases/?version=8) for your OS and your platform.
+- Install a jdk-8 distribution like [Eclipse Temurin](https://adoptium.net/temurin/releases/?version=8) for your specific CPU architecture and OS.
 - Start the Eclipse Installer
 - Switch to advanced mode (top right hamburger menu > Advanced Mode)
 - Select "Eclipse IDE for Eclipse Committers" and configure the "Product Version" to be the version **2022-06 or older**.